HackerAndCoder/iPhoneyOS/README.md

 Very early in devepment!

-Only supported on windows.
-Linux support is planned for the near future
+Currently is only supported on Windows and Linux